Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

       The `perspective` block adds focal and plane perspective to the part.
 Active if the `perspective_on` property is `true`.
 This must be provided, if the part is being used by another part as its perspective target.

-      - `zplane [unscaled Z value]`Sets the Z value that is not scaled.
+      - `zplane [unscaled Z value]`

+        Sets the Z value that is not scaled.
 Normally this is 0 as that is the Z distance.

+      - `focal [distance]`

-      - `focal [distance]`Sets the distance from the focal Z plane (zplane) and the camera, for example, equating to focal length of the camera
+        Sets the distance from the focal Z plane (zplane) and the camera, for example, equating to focal length of the camera.

-    - .`map.link` block
+    - `map.link` block

       ```
       link {